Skip to main content

 Or

-Also, they converted into feet and used the golden ratio.
+Also, converting into feet and using the golden ratio.

 Assuming.